ZcashFoundation/frost/book/src/zcash.md

 phrase) allows freely spending from the wallet.
 If the key is lost or gets hacked, then the wallet owner will lose access to their funds forever.

-With FROST, only shares of the key will exist, between multiple participants.
+With FROST, only shares of the related spend authorization key will exist, between multiple participants.
 During wallet creation, a threshold is set, and only that number of participants (or more) can jointly create a transaction that spends funds from the wallet.

 Some possible applications are: